Last revised:

 Fever and sperm DNA fragmentation

-One case study analyzed the semen sample of a fertile patient who had the flu with a 1-day fever.
-The samples were analyzed at 18–66 days post fever.
+One study analyzed the semen sample of a fertile patient who had the flu with a 1-day fever.
+The sample was analyzed at 18–66 days post fever.
 At 18 days post fever, 36% of the sperm analyzed demonstrated damaged DNA — considered a high, abnormal level of sperm DNA fragmentation.
-Another case report found severe damage to the DNA structure in a fertile patient with a 2-day fever of 102.2ºF–104ºF.
+Another study found severe damage to sperm DNA structure in a fertile patient who had a 2-day fever of 102.2ºF–104ºF.

 Yes, it’s certainly possible.
 Illnesses with fever can temporarily, but significantly, affect your fertility.
 This may especially be true for people who already have low sperm count or motility, as any additional decrease can further impact chances of conceiving.

-Several of the above pieces of cited evidence looked at real-world cases of febrile illness, such as influenza or strep throat, and found that they indeed caused a drop in sperm count and quality.
-Other febrile illnesses such as COVID-19 have been shown to significantly impair sperm production, at least in the short-term.
+Several of the above studies have looked at real-world cases of fever-causing illness, such as influenza or strep throat, and found that they caused a drop in sperm count and quality.
+Other fever-causing illnesses such as COVID-19 have been shown to significantly impair sperm production, at least in the short term.
+A 2023 study found that men who’d recently had COVID-19 had inflammatory markers in their semen and “significantly reduced semen volume, lower total sperm counts, and impaired sperm motility and viability,” but these resolved after 1–2 cycles of spermatogenesis.
+“All observed alterations returned to baseline values after 3 or more months after disease recovery,” the scientists wrote.

 Learn more about COVID-19 and male fertility.

-However, a short-term or mild fever is not likely to have a significant effect.
+However, a short-term or mild fever isn’t likely to have a significant effect.
 In one study, researchers found no impact on sperm production with a scrotal temperature increase of less than 2ºF.
-In another, researchers found that the impact was directly related to how long the fever persisted, with fevers lasting several days having a much more dramatic effect on sperm quality than shorter fevers lasting less than a day.
+In another, researchers found that the impact was directly related to how long the fever persisted — fevers lasting several days had a more dramatic effect on sperm quality than shorter fevers that lasted less than a day.

 Can getting a vaccine affect my fertility?

-Multiple small studies of the COVID-19 vaccine, for example, have shown that vaccination has no impact on sperm count or motility.
+Studies of the COVID-19 vaccine, for example, have shown that vaccination has no impact on sperm health.
+One study published in JAMA reported that healthy men had no statistically significant changes in sperm concentration, motility, or morphology after getting the mRNA COVID-19 vaccine.

 How long will it take my sperm to recover from a fever?

-The good news is that the effects of a fever on sperm production are not permanent.
-You’re producing sperm all the time, and the spermatogenesis cycle takes around 72 days.
+The good news is that the effects of a fever on sperm production aren’t permanent.

 So, if you’ve recently had a bad fever, you can expect your sperm quality and production to return to pre-fever levels about two to four months post fever.